|(a) This rule acknowledges the unique difference in

 informed consent under Board rules.
 No additional informed consent,

-specific to any Board rules, is necessary in this context.
+specific to any Council rules, is necessary in this context.
 Licensees